 PRSP 301 Perspectives: Educational Philosophy and Planning

-This course considers, from a multidisciplinary perspective, the questions "What is an educated person?
-What character traits mark an educated person?
-And how does becoming educated impact one's personal, family and social life?"
-While it is a required course for all students who plan to complete an Individualized B.A., it is also a helpful course for students in any of the other colleges who are not sure about their major focus.
+This course considers, from a multidisciplinary perspective, the questions: "What is the purpose and value of an education today?
+What does it mean to be educated?
+What does it mean for students to have responsibility and authority over their education, and what contexts empower or constrain students' abilities to exercise responsibility and authority?
+How does an education shape (and how is it shaped by) one's identities, interactions with communities, and/or global challenges?"
+While it is a required course for all students who plan to complete an Individualized B.A/BAS, it is also a helpful course for students in any of the other colleges who are not sure about their major focus.
 The course helps students develop their own individualized degree plans or program outlines by providing time to reflect on what they want to learn and the best way to learn it.
-Students assess their own academic strengths and weaknesses and meet resource people from around the university who challenge them to think about education in a broad and liberating manner.
 While most students often focus first on their vocational goals in higher education, this course challenges students to think also about their community involvement and lifelong learning needs.

 Special information